 Our Portland Food Cart Tour is available to book now!
 Our Morning and Evening Tours are still suspended at this time.
 For up-to-date details about our tours, and our precautions, please check out our Covid-19 status page.

 Face coverings/masks are REQUIRED for everyone 5 years and older in ALL indoor settings statewide.
 In addition, face coverings are required in outdoor public spaces when physical distancing is not possible.
 If you are traveling in Oregon, please have your face covering/mask with you at all times.

-Currently, there is no indoor dining in Portland.
-Outdoor dining in allowed with limited capacity and must end by 11pm.
+Many restaurants, bars, and breweries are open in Portland.
+Outdoor dining is widely available and indoor dining is allowed at 50% capacity, although many restaurants are choosing not to seat indoors at this time.
+Restaurants cannot seat parties larger than 6 people together.
+All on-premise dining service must end by 11pm or before.
 To-go and takeout, including cocktails-to-go, is allowed and encouraged.
 We suggest researching restaurants you would like to visit well before your trip and make reservations early if the restaurant accepts them.

 Lately, Downtown Portland looks a little different than usual, but is safe to explore.
 Due to COVID-19 closures and ongoing peaceful protests, many stores and businesses remain boarded up and there can be spontaneous street closures at night.
 During the day, most businesses and restaurants are open.
 If your accommodations are in the Downtown area, we suggest following up with them for more guidance and information.